Pre-Fortress-2/PF2-Website/_posts/updates/0.7/2022-11-24-update-070-hotfix.md

 - Fixed a bug where players were able to take teleporters while dead
 - Fixed the Übercharge overlay on DX8
 - Fixed a Spy disguise bug where if you're overhealed, the disguise itself will stay permanently overhealed
+- Fixed a Spy disguise bug where if you were damaged with a disguise, the disguise health and disguise armor wouldn't get damage applied to them

 # Models
 - Removed Herobrine Medic